Donald-Berthelsen/CS4348-Proj3/devlog.md

 The main point of interest was learning how to use command line arguments in my IDE Now I can start implementing other methods, beginning with extract Extract should be the same as print, only outputting to a file rather than console

+I'm rather bad at following consistent formatting of my code it seems I'm checking for missing arguments in 3 different ways A formatting pass looks like it'll be on the agenda if I have extra time after finishing everything else

+[11:30]
+Extract is done, I made a file and the format matches that of print I ended up separating the different key/value pairs with newlines, that should be fine I debated including a header row of "key/value" but ultimately decided against it I figured that a header row would be unexpected and thus conflict with potential automated testing tools For that reason, I also got rid of my header row from print I also ended up reusing a lot of code from print_file, perhaps I could make more general methods to clean it up

+Next up is create, and that means being able to write to fields I can't use get_field directly for this, but I can reuse most of the code It would be good practice to also check the mode the file is open in while I do this While an incorrect open mode can only cause problems with bugs in the code, checks are useful to catch those bugs